cvbenur/python-mouse-mover/README.md

 ## ▶️ Usage

-First, open a prompt, and navigate to the script's location.

-Run the script with:
+Open a terminal and navigate to the script's location.
+Then, run the script with:

 ```sh
 python3 mouse_mover.py
 ```

-To stop the script's execution, just close the prompt.
+To stop the script's execution, just close the prompt where the script is running.

 ## 🛠️ Configuration